All Episodes

 He's the founder of ISIS.

-No, I damn well met.
+No, I damn well meant.

 And then once you've got everybody really revved up and focused, then you reveal the gag.

-And then you say, no, of course he didn't found it, but he may as well have, because then when you've got everybody's attention, then you explain the woeful inept policy of Obama leaving Iraq that left it fertile ground for ICE.
+Then when you've got everybody's attention, then you explain the woeful inept policy of Obama leaving Iraq that left it fertile ground for ICE.

-ISIS is really nothing more than Al-Qaeda in Iraq.
+ISIS is really nothing more than al-Qaeda in Iraq.

 Well, Trump blew the timing.